AdmiralFirefox/yt-media/README.md

 # YT Media

-A Youtube Clone Application where the data are sourced from YouTube (using [RapidAPI](https://rapidapi.com/hub)).
+A YouTube Clone Application where the data are sourced from [YouTube's Data API](https://developers.google.com/youtube/v3) and  [RapidAPI.](https://rapidapi.com/hub)

 You can view the live site [here.](https://yt-media-watch.vercel.app/)